Eliot Ness: Art, entertainment, and media

 Max Allan Collins used Ness as the "police contact/best friend" character in his series of historical private eye novels featuring Chicago detective Nate Heller.
 Later he spun Ness off into his own series, set during his tenure as Cleveland's Public Safety Director.
 The first book, The Dark City (1987), depicted Ness's getting hired and undertaking a cleanup of the graft-ridden police force; the second, Butcher's Dozen (1988), his pursuit of the serial killer known as the Mad Butcher of Kingsbury Run.
 Bullet Proof (1989) pitted Ness against labor racketeers intent on taking over Cleveland's food service industry.
 Ness is mentioned in many hip hop and rap tracks ("California Love", for example).
 Murder by the Numbers (1993) depicted Ness's investigation of the numbers racket in Cleveland.
 All of these novels, while fictionalized, were closely based on actual cases investigated by Ness and the Cleveland Police.
 Collins also wrote a one-man stage play, Eliot Ness – An Untouchable Life, which was nominated for an Edgar Award.
 Collins wrote Ness into his graphic novel Road to Perdition.

 In 2018, Collins collaborated with historian A. Brad Schwartz on a nonfiction dual biography of Ness and Capone entitled Scarface and the Untouchable: Al Capone, Eliot Ness, and the Battle for Chicago.
-Collins and Schwartz are currently writing a second volume about Ness's years in Cleveland, entitled The Untouchable and the Butcher.
+Collins's and Schwartz's second volume about Ness's years in Cleveland, entitled Eliot Ness and the Mad Butcher, was published in 2020.

+In The Young Indiana Jones Chronicles, Frederick Weller portrayed a young Elliot Ness in the eleventh episode The Mystery of the Blues.
+In the episode, he is portrayed as the roommate of Indiana Jones at the University of Chicago.

+The video game called The Untouchables was released in 1989 by Ocean Software for ZX Spectrum, Amstrad CPC, Commodore 64, MSX, Atari ST, Amiga, MS-DOS, Nintendo Entertainment System, and Super NES.

+Ness is mentioned by FBI agent Jimmy Woo as his idol growing up in "We Interrupt This Program" (release date: January 29, 2021), episode 4 of Disney+ miniseries WandaVision.

+Ness is a character in Supernatural in Season 7 Episode 12 "Time After Time" (release date: January 13.
+2012).
+He was a hunter in 1944 and together with Dean Winchester he hunted down Chronos.